Equinor Logo

 What is Equinor?

 This Norwegian energy company has evolved from a local oil organization to a significant player in the global energy market.
-It specializes in developing offshore oil and gas fields and possesses deep expertise in the challenging conditions of the North Sea.
+It specializes in developing offshore oil and gas fields and possesses deep expertise in the North Sea’s challenging conditions.
 The organization is renowned for its technological proficiency in offshore hydrocarbon production, including deepwater and Arctic fields.
-Its projects span various regions worldwide, from Brazil to Tanzania, and include managing a network of refineries, ports, and gas stations in Scandinavia.
+Its projects span various regions worldwide, from Brazil to Tanzania, and include the management of a network of refineries, ports, and gas stations in Scandinavia.

 1972 – 2007